 Is it shining?
 No, it's not"

 But at last it feels as if summer is in the air.
 We've had several days together that have been sunny and warm.
 Fourth son and I have spent two days hacking away the misbegotten greenery, cutting grass and turning the jungle into a garden again.
-Five sacks of garden waste and two rubble bags of rotten wood have gone from the garden to the council recycling site, and the butterflies are flitting around the windflowers.
-This evening, we're having a barbecue to celebrate.

 The forecast for tomorrow is rain.
 Fleeting joys...